Table of Contents

 We interviewed Mary Gibbs, the actress who voiced the character Boo from Monster’s Inc!
-We asked her about what the experience was like, her favorite memories, and about the fan theories including that Boo is featured in Toy Story!
+But, since Monster’s Inc came out decades ago, the Boo we know from Monster’s Inc is all grown up!
+We asked her about what the experience was like, her favorite memories, what she’s up to now, and about the fan theories including that Boo is featured in Toy Story!

 Thank you so much for agreeing to let us interview you!
 We’re so excited to hear about your experience voicing Boo.